Write Your Story: How to Turn Your Life into Fiction in 10 Easy Steps is out now.

 By Popular Demand

-Since the publication of The Englishman, I’ve been asked to write about how I transformed a true story into a novel.
-My tips on ‘How to Turn Your Life into Fiction’ have appeared on the Alliance of Independent Authors blog, the ALLi London Book Fair Fringe, and on Creative Spark, a Triskele Books summer writing programme, among others.
-I’ve also spoken on the subject at book readings and literary events.
-Many have asked if there is a book about my experiences in using my life as a source for my fiction books, so now, finally, I’ve compiled all of my tips on the subject in one place.
+Since the publication of The English Heart, I’ve been asked to write about how I transformed a true story into a novel.
+My tips on ‘How to Turn Your Life into Fiction’ have appeared several sites.
+The Alliance of Independent Authors, the ALLi London Book Fair Fringe, and Triskele Books, have all featured my posts on the subject.
+I’ve also spoken at book readings and literary events.
+Many have asked if there is a book about my experiences in using my life as a source for my fiction books.
+So now, finally, I’ve compiled all of my tips on the subject in one place.
 I’ve limited myself to 10 points, which I believe will make it super easy to turn your life into fiction.

 Write What You Know

 However, not everyone feels this bold.
-I certainly was very nervous writing about people I knew, and about events that had actually happened.
+I certainly was very nervous writing about people I knew.
+And about events that had actually happened.
 What would those who had been involved think?
-Would they shame me publicly on social media, start gossiping about me behind my back or stick pins in a Helena Halme Voodoo doll?
+Would they shame me publicly on social media?
+Or start gossiping about me behind my back or stick pins in a Helena Halme Voodoo doll?

 With the techniques displayed in Write Your Story, I’ll show you how easy it is to turn your life into fiction without upsetting the people around you.
 I’ll also show you how to get inspired, how to write with confidence, and ensure that the story is engaging with strong characters and dynamic dialogue.